Here’s my guide to visiting the Palazzo Vecchio. The palace is the civic heart of Florence and one of its most hallowed historic sites.

 From a peep hole, Francesco would spy on meetings in the Hall of Five Hundred.
 Behind two of the painted panels lie a private alchemy room and a secret staircase.
 The study was disassembled in its time and only reassembled in the 20th century.

 4. The Medici’s Private Rooms

 On the second floor are the sumptuously decorated private rooms of the Medici.
-They consist of elegant apartments, small chambers, and a private chapel.
+They consist of elegant apartments, a reception room, small chambers, and a private chapel.

-The highlight is the Room of the Elements, Sala deli Elementi, the first of five rooms that make up the quarters of Cosimo I. It's decorated with gorgeous mythological paintings created by Giorgio Vasari and his workshop in 1556-66.
+It consist of five rooms that make up the quarters of Cosimo I. They are decorated with gorgeous mythological paintings created by Giorgio Vasari and his workshop in 1556-66.

-The paintings symbolize the ancient elements of air, water, fire and earth.
-You can see the frescos, which have been restored, here.
-For a fine view of Florence step out onto the Loggiato di Saturno in Cosimo’s quarters.
+For a fine view of Florence, you can also step out onto the Loggiato di Saturno in Cosimo’s quarters.

 5. Hall of the Lilies

-In the Hall of Lilies, you’ll find another precious treasure -- Donatello's groundbreaking Judith and Holofernes sculpture commissioned by Cosimo the Elder.
+In the Hall of Lilies, you’ll find another precious treasure, the groundbreaking Judith and Holofernes sculpture by Donatello.
+It was commissioned by Cosimo the Elder.
 A copy of the sculpture is in the Piazza della Signoria for free viewing.

 Judith and Holofernes is an Old Testament story, in which a heroic woman defeats a warlord who’s besieged her town in Israel.
 She does this by seducing, inebriating, and decapitating him.

 Judith and Holofernes carried forth the Medici’s underdog theme.
 The statue was first placed in the Medici garden.